 We operate under the 501(c)(3) of the Cathedral of St. Philip.
 If you enjoy the programs at the market and want to donate to help us continue our mission of providing local food to Atlanta families, you can use the form to the right to donate directly to the farmers market.
 Your donation is tax deductible and helps us provide programs that not only ensure essential assistance to families in need but make our market one of the best in the country!

 On Saturday mornings at 10 am, we invite chefs who are actively buying from our farmers to teach our shoppers how to cook with local products.
 These chef demonstrations are designed to highlight the seasonal ingredients and be simple enough to make at home.
 We believe chefs who are buying locally should be celebrated, and we hope you dine with our chef partners.

-Peachtree Road Farmers Market is a Wholesome Wave Market participating in the Double Value Program.
+We are a Wholesome Wave Georgia Fresh 4 Less partner market.
 Every SNAP/Food Stamp dollar spent at a Wholesome Wave Georgia (WWG) partner farmers market becomes two dollars for the shopper and the farmer.
 SNAP recipients can double up to $50 Electronic Benefit Transaction (EBT) every time that they attend a market.
-In 2016, over $20,000 in SNAP benefits was spent on fresh, local food at PRFM.
+In 2017, over $13,000 in SNAP benefits were spent on fresh, local food at our market.
 If you’d like to support this program, please make a donation through our website and add the note “fresh food for all.”